david-res/cdj1000-mk1-reverse-engineering/README.md

 ``CRC = (Byte0+Byte1+...Byte9+Byte10)%256``

-For each frame sent to the display assy, a 12 byte response is ent back The response back is a single 12 byte frame and is repeated for every message sent to the display control unit - regarless of index.
+For each frame sent to the display assy, a 12 byte response is sent back The response back is a single 12 byte frame and is repeated for every message sent to the display control unit - regarless of index.

 Timing is crucial.
 At least ``50μs`` between each byte is required - I've found ``200μs`` to be the stable number